vanshtibrewal/dinov2-ssl-finetuning/README.md

 ## Citation

-If you use this code or the adapted DINOv2 repository with histopathological data and finetuned with specific datasets, please cite the following:
+If you use the original code or the adapted DINOv2 repository finetuned with histopathological data, please cite the following:

 - DINOv2 Repository:
   - [Original Paper](https://arxiv.org/abs/2304.07193)
   - [Original DINOv2 Repository](https://github.com/facebookresearch/dinov2/tree/main/dinov2)

-- TCGA Dataset:
-  - The Cancer Genome Atlas Research Network.
-(2013).
-The Cancer Genome Atlas Pan-Cancer analysis project. *Nature Genetics*, 45(10), 1113–1120.
-[DOI: 10.1038/ng.2764](https://doi.org/10.1038/ng.2764)

-- NCT-CRC-100K Dataset:
-  - Kather, J. N., Halama, N., & Marx, A. (2018).
-100,000 histological images of human colorectal cancer and healthy tissue.
-Zenodo.
-[DOI: 10.5281/zenodo.1214456](https://doi.org/10.5281/zenodo.1214456)